tudelft-iv/SliceMatch/VIGOR_corrected_labels/README.md

 ## Visualize Corrected Labels

-The Jupyter notebook [VisualizeCorrectedLabels.ipynb](VisualizeCorrectedLabels.ipynb) can be used to visualize the corrected labels.
-The notebook should be placed in the folder of the VIGOR dataset, i.e., the directory should be ``DIR_TO_VIGOR_DATASET/VIGOR/VisualizeCorrectedLabels.ipynb``.
+The Jupyter notebook [Visualize_Corrected_Labels](Visualize_Corrected_Labels.ipynb) can be used to visualize the corrected labels.
+The notebook should be placed in the folder of the VIGOR dataset, i.e., the directory should be ``DIR_TO_VIGOR_DATASET/VIGOR/Visualize_Corrected_Labels.ipynb``.